Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads: Experiments

 \subsection{Data Collection and Training}

-We train our neural networks on a set of trajectories generated by sampling random positions inside of a predefined bounding box with dimensions $1.6 \times 1.6 \times 0.4 m^3$, to which the quadrotor travels at a randomly sampled velocity of up to 8 m/s for the no payload case and 5 m/s for the payload case.
+We train our neural networks on a set of trajectories generated by sampling random points within a predefined bounding box of dimensions $1.6 \times 1.6 \times 0.4,\mathrm{m}^3$.
+These points are used to define spline trajectories, which the quadrotor follows at a randomly sampled velocity of up to 2 m/s in the no-payload case and up to 1.75 m/s in the payload case.

-We collected a total of 164,661 timestamps, or around 30 minutes of flight data, for the no-payload scenario each one being a pair of state and residual force and torque, and 78,493 timestamps or around 15 minutes for the payload scenario.
-These random flights cover a wide range of quadrotor states.
+We collected a total of 64,996 timestamps, or around 12 minutes of flight data, for the no-payload scenario each one being a pair of state and residual force and torque, and 58,538 timestamps for the payload scenario.

-We use the the ADAM optimizer \cite{kingma2014adam} with an L1-loss and with an initial learning rate of 3e-4 while reducing the learning rate by a factor of 0.92 every 10 epochs to enhance training stability and convergence, training for a total of 128 epochs.
-We train two separate neural networks, one for the payload case and one without a payload with the same neural network architecture and training process, while only changing the training data.
+We use the ADAM optimizer \citep{kingma2014adam} with an $L_1$-loss and with an initial learning rate of $3 \cdot 10^{-1}$ while reducing the learning rate by a factor of 0.92 every 10 epochs to enhance training stability and convergence, training for a total of 128 epochs with a batch size of 512.
+The networks for the single UAV and the UAV with a payload are trained using the same procedure but with datasets corresponding to their respective scenarios.
+We found similar performance across hyperparameter settings in offline testing, so we omit a detailed ablation study.
+Our goal is to show that learning-based models can replace specialized sensor measurements, not to optimize a specific architecture.

 We run all neural networks locally on the quadrotor hardware.
-For the MLP described in \cref{sec:lndi}, the inference time is 202.86 microseconds, corresponding to a frequency of 4930 Hz, when running on the Crazyflie hardware.
+For the MLP described in section \ref{sec:lndi}, the inference time is 203 microseconds on the Crazyflie hardware.